ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 <img src="https://docs.usbx.me/uploads/images/gallery/2020-04/image2019-6-30_17-16-0.png">
 </p>

-* To confirm if installation is completed, do `which mergerfs`
+* To confirm if the installation is completed, do `which mergerfs`

 ```sh
 kbguides@lw902:~$ which mergerfs